christiandavidfs/python-behave/README.md

 # BehavE2E

 BehavE2E is a under-development testing framework/collage with the idea of being an all rounder.
-Using python, webdriver for ui, allure for metrics, pandas for data processing and request for api testing, giving the verstility to be the starting point to any End to End testing project.
+Using python, appium for ui, allure for metrics, pandas for data processing and request for api testing, giving the verstility to be the starting point to any End to End testing project.

 to install behave and allure: